Better Me

 Diuretic beveragesCoffee drinkers, are your ears burning (roasting)?
 It may be hard to imagine how drinking any liquid can contribute to dehydration, but coffee, alcohol and sugary drinks all have dehydrating properties.
 They should not be considered replacements for water.
 Always supplement them with a glass of H2O.

-Healthy hydration is more than more than just water
+Healthy hydration is about more than just water

 The amount of water you drink is just part of the equation.
 Electrolytes are the minerals lost in sweat, including sodium, chloride, potassium and magnesium.
 Among many other things, these minerals help your nerves, muscles, brain and heart to maintain normal function.